 There are numerous types of training programs available to refugee newcomers, some of which are specifically tailored for their circumstances and others of which are targeted to all newcomers, or to all Canadians.
-The different types of programs are described below.

 - an assessment of education and skills;

 - clinical or job placements to help get Canadian workplace experience;

 - licence or certification exam preparation;

 - language training related to the profession or trade; and